wp-plugins/powerpress/readme.txt

 = 4.0 =
-* Released on TBD
+* Released on 5/11/2012
-* Fixed warning message when metamark's default row is removed and does not exist upon saving.
 * New iTunes image requirements updated throughout plugin.
 RGB 1400x1400 jpg is recommended.
+* Feed Episode Maximizer feature added, only applies to podcast channel feeds.
+* Added VideoJS video player option, requires "VideoJS - HTML5 Video Player for WordPress" plugin to be installed and activated.
 * Enhanced support for uploading RSS/iTunes images, the iTunes image upload now checks for 1400x1400 or larger jpg/png image in RGB color space.
 * Notice message regarding new iTunes image requirements added to dashboard.
 * Added .epub to list of file content types supported.